techjpiron/julien-blog/README.md

 - 🔒 TypeScript for type safety
 - 🎉 TailwindCSS for styling
 - 📱 Responsive design
+- 🔠 Data managed with react-router and cookie
+- 🔒 Basic authentification
 - ✍️  Form validation
 - 🖼️ Image lazy loading
 - 😎 Accessible with keyboard using react-aria